goncalofm90/adviceotron3000/README.md

 ## https://advice-o-tron-3000.netlify.app/

-## A simple advice giving bot, just npm install and npm start to run it and listen to its wise words!
+## Get the best advice in your life!
+Just npm install and npm start to run it and listen to its wise words!